hanspr/mi-ide/README.md

   * No space for language servers, not enough cpu to support a heavy load
 * I do want to have as many amenities from well developed ides, like
   * Syntax error checking inside the editor
-  * Check git status and git diff
+  * Check git status on the status bar, and access to git status and git diff within the editor
   * Search for functions within the project
   * Snippets
   * Good set of commands and key actions to help writing code fluently
   * A new approach to keybindins to maintain the hands on the keyboard as much as possible
-  * A clipboard that works across editors in diferente terminals and servers
+  * A clipboard that works across editors in diferente terminals and servers (cloud clipboard)
   * A plugin system to enhance the experience of developing in a particular language
   * Syntax highlight
 * My particular setup is : tmux, gitui and miide.
 With this combination I have a very usefull development environment on my remote servers.